Esri/ArcGIS-for-AutoCAD-API-Samples/Samples/CopyAttributes/AutoLisp/README.md

 ## Explore the sample

-To better understand how this sample works follow....
-To walk through the use case presented in this sample download the lisp and the sample drawing file and follow the steps below (REVIST)

 1. Open the CopyAttributes_Sample.dwg and load the CopyAttributes.lsp file

 2. Add a new house to our housing plan by drawing a closed polyline on the AutoCAD layer "Houses"